cproctor/ub-cs-education-handbook/source/vision_and_goals.md

 [Initial/Professional](#initialprofessional-certificate-track) tracks
 expect incoming students to have a strong foundation in CS content knowledge.

-The Program Outcomes are aligned with
+The program outcomes are aligned with
 [New York's Computer Science and Digital Fluency Standards](http://www.nysed.gov/common/nysed/files/programs/curriculum-instruction/computer-science-digital-fluency-standards-k-12.pdf), [New York's requirements for teaching a special subject](http://www.nysed.gov/college-university-evaluation/general-and-program-specific-requirements-teaching-special-subject), as well as
 [CSTA's Standards for CS Teachers](https://csteachers.org/page/standards-for-cs-teachers-interactive)